srid/neuron-template/index.md

 Get started by reading <README>.

-Other pages on this zettelkasten (this demonstrateds how to use tag queries):
+Other pages on this zettelkasten (this demonstrates how to use tag queries):

 <z:zettels?tag=other>